michaelthorne/michaelthorne.github.io/journal.md

 ## My journal

 This is a collection of some work-related thoughts and ideas.
+You’ll also come across posts related to my hobbies and interests outside of work.

 Writing is hard, but they say practice makes perfect.